 Alternative ways of using Azure Databases

-Perhaps you want only the DWH table to be located on Azure.
+Perhaps you want only the Data Warehouse database to be located on Azure.
 This is possible, as long as you do not use Direct Read and SSIS.
-You can also do it the other way, where it is STAGE that are on Azure and DWH is locally.

-You can also set up multiple environments, have a Dev environment locally and a Prod environment fully on Azure.
+You can also set up multiple environments where a Dev environment locally and a Prod environment fully on Azure.